-In February 2007, acting as a responsible agency, the Board certified the Grand Avenue Project Environmental Impact Report (Final EIR) as prepared and certified by the Authority as lead agency for the Phase IIB (Parcel M) Project, a mixed-use development on Parcels Q and W-2, L, and M-2, and potentially W-1, along with a revitalized and expanded civic park.
+In November 2006, acting as the lead agency, your Board certified the Grand Avenue Project Environmental Impact Report (Final EIR) for the Project, a mixed use development on Parcels Q, W-2, L, M-2, and potentially W-1, along with a revitalized and expanded civic park.

-In August 2010, acting as a responsible agency, the Board certified the First Addendum to the previously certified Final EIR in connection with the First Amendment to the DDA and a change in the Scope of Development to permit the Museum improvements on Parcel L.
+In August 2010, the Authority certified the Addendum to the previously certified Final EIR in connection with the First Amendment to the DDA and a change in the scope of development to permit the Broad Museum improvements on Parcel L (Phase IIA Project).